 Drag the cursor over the portion of the image where you want to insert the text frame that will contain the GraphicStyle marker.

 In the Create New Text Frame window, in the Number field, type 1, and then click Set.

 Click outside the image, and then insert your cursor in the text frame.

 In the Marker Type field, select GraphicStyle from the drop-down list.

 If the GraphicStyle marker type is not on the list, check with the Stationery designer to obtain the name of the marker type the Stationery designer created to support this functionality and then use the marker type specified by the Stationery designer.
-For more information, refer to “Implementing Online Features in FrameMaker”.
+For more information, refer to “Implementing Online Features in FrameMaker” on page 81.